CalfCrusher/Exif-Maniac/README.md

 -> Upload image to <a href="https://transfer.sh">transfer.sh</a> (Files stored for 14 days)

--> Generate one liner to launch on victim machine (OSX, Linux)
+-> Generate one liner to launch on victim machine (OSX, Linux) - no disk touched

 Exif Maniac include <a href="https://github.com/D4Vinci/Cuteit">Cuteit</a> that make a malicious ip a bit cuter 😄